-Human Rights Clinic
+Overview of the Human Rights Clinic

-The Clinic integrates social justice work and pedagogy through Seminars, Clinic Projects, and Team Meetings.
-The Seminars provide a map of the terrain of international human rights advocacy, including the field’s dominant forms of action, strategies, methods, and critiques.
-The Seminars provide a scaffold so that advocates can learn to maneuver within the complex legal and advocacy human rights field.
-Clinic members assess where they and human rights projects are positioned, the available tools or routes for action, and how to ethically, pragmatically, and responsibly choose which steps to take towards which ends.
-Students learn the fundamental aspects of human rights work, including: project selection, design, and strategy; choice and sequence of advocacy tactics; fact-finding methodologies and evidence assessment; interdisciplinary research methods; interviewing witnesses, experts, and perpetrators; digital and physical security; report and brief-writing; using judicial and quasi-judicial processes; advocacy options at the local, national, regional, and international levels; engaging the press and using social media; mitigating vicarious trauma and promoting resilience; ethical frameworks and the navigation of ethical dilemmas; and accountability and project evaluation.
-Seminars are taught through an array of pedagogical methods, including lectures and expert guest lectures, student-led discussions and presentations, in-class project workshopping, and simulations.
-Seminar readings are drawn from a variety of sources and disciplines, and readings are accompanied by Guiding Questions and written assignments, to facilitate focused preparation for class.
-In addition to Seminars, students meet regularly with the Clinic’s professors and supervisors for small group intensive theoretical and tactical discussions.
+Clinic Seminars provide a map of the terrain of international human rights advocacy, including the field’s dominant forms of action, strategies, methods, and critiques.
+The Seminars equip students with the knowledge and the tools to navigate the field with confidence and critical reflection.
+Students learn to assess where they and human rights projects are positioned, the available tools or routes for action, and how to ethically, pragmatically, and responsibly choose which steps to take toward which ends.
+They learn project selection, design, and strategy; choice and sequence of advocacy tactics; fact-finding methodologies and evidence assessment; interdisciplinary research methods; interviewing witnesses, experts, and perpetrators; digital and physical security; report and brief-writing; using judicial and quasi-judicial processes; advocacy options at the local, national, regional, and international levels; engaging the press and using social media; mitigating vicarious trauma and promoting resilience and well-being; ethical frameworks and the navigation of ethical dilemmas; and accountability and project evaluation.
+The Clinic engages students in an active and co-creator mode of education, and students are taught to self-assess and monitor their own progress, and are involved in building the methods, pedagogy, and institution of the Clinic itself.

 ** Human Rights Clinic Mentorship Program**